 Boiling water is the foundation of camp cookery.
 It is the task that you will perform the most often.
 Whether you're making hot drinks on your bumper in the morning or trying to force down another freeze-dried meal in the backcountry, you'll be boiling water frequently and consistently.
 To test this, we timed how long it took to bring two cups of water to a boil with the main pot from each set.
 Our results varied considerably, as several factors can drastically affect boiling time.

-The type of metal the pot is cast from is an essential factor and the diameter, depth, and thickness.
-Those that use thicker materials with better conductivity distribute heat more efficiently, thus leading to better cooking performance.
+The pot's diameter, depth, materials, and thickness are essential factors here.
+Pots that use thicker materials with better conductivity distribute heat more efficiently, thus leading to better cooking performance.
 For example, the Stanley Adventure Base Camp is composed of super thick stainless steel.
 This offers exceptional cooking performance compared to the rest — similar to what you'd get in your kitchen.

-Even more than these variables, we found that the presence or absence of heat exchanging rings on the bottom of the pot affects the efficiency of our boil test.
+Even more than these variables, we found that the presence or absence of heat-exchanging rings on the bottom of the pot affects the efficiency of our boil test.
 The average boil time of pots with flat bottoms is three minutes and 50 seconds.
-For the pots with heat exchange rings, such as the Primus Prime Tech 2.3, the average boil time is faster.
-This difference is significant, especially if you find yourself boiling snow on Denali for both gas conservation and logistics.
+For the pots with heat exchange rings, such as the Primus Prime Tech 2.3 and the GSI Outdoors Pinnacle Dualist HS, the average boil time is faster.
+This difference is significant for gas conservation, especially if you find yourself boiling snow on high mountains like Denali.